Did You Know? The Average Lifespan of a Refrigerator Might Surprise You

 Visible Signs of Wear and Tear:

-- Cracked Shelves or Walls: Look for physical damage that may indicate structural issues.
+• Cracked Shelves or Walls: Look for physical damage that may indicate structural problems.

-- Rust Formation: Rust can signal long-term moisture problems and potential breaches in the refrigerator’s material.
+• Rust Formation: Rust can signal long-term moisture issues and potential damage to the refrigerator’s materials.

 Auditory Cues:

-- Unusual Noises: Be attentive to sounds like buzzing or rattling that differ from your refrigerator’s normal operation; these may hint at mechanical issues.
+• Unusual Noises: Be alert to sounds like buzzing or rattling that differ from your refrigerator’s normal operation; these may indicate mechanical issues.

 Performance Concerns:

-- Humidity Levels and Ventilation: It’s not just internal components that could be at fault; sometimes external factors play their part too.
-If your kitchen is particularly humid or lacks adequate ventilation, this moisture-laden air can find its way into your refrigerator each time you open it.
-Ensuring proper airflow around your fridge can help mitigate this problem.
+• Humidity Levels and Ventilation: Sometimes, external factors contribute to the problem; if your kitchen is particularly humid or lacks adequate ventilation, moisture can enter every time you open the door.
+Ensuring good airflow around your fridge can help alleviate this issue.

 Here are some things you need to know about frost build-up and what it could mean for your refrigerator: